microtrain/bootcamp/10-CakePHP/01-CakePHP.md

 ### Controller

+Business and application logic.

 ## CRUD

+Create, Read, Update, Delete

 ## Migrations
+Rolling snapshots of the database structure.
+These allow you migrate your database's strucutre forward and backwards across snapshots.

 ## Installation
 First make sure you have installed internationalization functions for PHP.
 ```sh
 sudo apt-get install php-intl
 ```

 Create a CakePHP project via composer.
 Sticking with the _example.com_ nomenclature we will call this one _cake.example.com_.